Agenda

 11.30-11.50

-Presentation: Complex Claims The Good, the Bad and the Ugly
+Presentation: Complex Claims: The Good, the Bad, and the Ugly

 The rise in nuclear verdicts in the US has caused many oil, gas, and energy providers to rethink their strategies in defending complex claims.
 Recent mock jury studies have been enlightening on how members of the public perceive the corporation, evaluate comparative fault, and subconsciously develop attitudes that guide their decision making.
 This session will identify the psychological factors driving juror decision making and discuss how corporations can best prepare for litigation and trial.

-Presenters: Nick Rauch, Attourney, Larson King
+Presenters: Nick Rauch, Attorney, Larson King

-Nick Polavin, Senior Jury Consultant, Jury Connect
+Nick Polavin, Senior Jury Consultant, JuryConnect

 11.50-12.30